 A variety of topics important to the naval officer for both professional and managerial development are reviewed.
 The material is directed at the midshipman for his own understanding of naval administration and for use in the role of the division officer in counseling his subordinates.
 Through the use of lectures, situation problems, and role playing, the student will learn about the various aspects of Navy management and administration.
-Additional Required Course (Navy and Marines) This course may be taken at any time during a student's undergraduate academic career.

-Nav S 310 Armed Conflict and Society Fall.
+Junior or Senior Year (Marine Options) Nav S 310 Evolution of War Fall.
 3 credits.